 First, let’s talk about some car accident statistics so that you can get a sense of why insurance stacking is so useful.

 South Carolina Car Accident Statistics

 South Carolina Department of Public Safety (SCDPS) statistics from 2014 show that here in our beloved Palmetto State, someone was hurt in a car accident about every fifteen minutes.
 That’s over 34,000 injury accidents over the course of the year.
 Meanwhile, the Insurance Information Institute’s (III) latest numbers puts the nationwide average number of uninsured drivers at nearly 13% as of 2012.

 Victims in many of those accidents will have a very hard time receiving compensation from the drivers responsible.
 Even worse, what those numbers don’t reflect is how many drivers are under-insured, when existing insurance coverage isn’t enough to cover the costs of the accident.
 Many drivers only carry insurance at the state’s legally required minimum level, which may not even be enough to cover the cost of the vehicle, let alone medical bills and other costs.

-Both underinsured and uninsured drivers put the financial burden on the victim of an accident.
+Both underinsured and uninsured drivers put the financial burden on the victim of a car wreck.
 It is in these situations when policy stacking can really make a difference.
 Stacking can help victims receive greater compensation not only for medical bills and property damage, but also for future medical and rehabilitation costs, lost wages or reduced earning capacity, mental anguish, and other unforeseeable expenses related to the accident.